 Their pollution study has been going on for 33 years― and still counting.
 It starts by collecting rain water samples in plastic buckets around the country.
 To identify their containers they need a UV-resistant label that is both durable and that will stay permanently bonded in all types of weather.
 The perfect solution for them is our preprinted EnduraLabels that come with a special, extra-aggressive adhesive and a protective UV-resistant laminate.

 After the buckets are collected, water samples are transferred to 1-liter bottles that are then sent to their labs at Urbana-Champaign for analysis.
 It is very important for them to track these samples and keep an accurate chain of custody.
 Since these bottles are reused, they must remain permanently labeled even during their cleaning process.
 Here again, the EnduraLabels work best.

 When the 1-liter bottles are received, they are decanted into vials and tubes for testing.
-To label these smaller containers, they use sheets of our 815 laser paper labels that are specially coated for water resistance and have a strong adhesive to stay permanently in place.
+To label these smaller containers, they use paper labels that are specially coated for water resistance and have a strong adhesive to stay permanently in place.
 They prefer a sheet label format so they can print them on their own laser printer and then easily attach them to their paperwork.

 Another step in their process involves archiving water samples in cold temperatures…some are frozen while others are merely refrigerated.
 They need to keep these samples for the life of the study, in case any results are challenged.
 For this type of abuse, they use our White CryoLabels® that are specifically designed to handle even cryogenic storage.
 These labels come blank in roll form for them to also print on demand using a desktop printer.